 We have Summer Bock, expert fermentationist, here to show us the way.
 Summer joins us in Pedram’s kitchen to teach us her secrets to making deliciously mouth-watering, tangy, fresh sauerkraut.

 Remember to make or buy sauerkraut that is raw and lacto-fermented instead of a product typically made with vinegar.
-That way, you get the most out of the beneficial bacteria.
+That way, you get the most out of the beneficial bacteria that heal your gut!

 Why Making Sauerkraut Is a Good Idea